pevik/SendKeys/README.md

 It is generally faster to navigate with the touchpad on Glass and use SendKeys for other data entry.

 ###Testing
-* Tested with Python 2.7.3 but other versions may work as well
+* Tested with Python 2.6, 2.7, 3.3 and 3.4.
 * Tested with stock Google Glass, SGH-i747 with 4.1 and CM 10.2.
-* Tested on Ubuntu 12.04.
+* Tested on Debian Sid, Ubuntu 12.04.
 Windows and OSX compatibility unknown.